Interesting Facts for Kids

 Sport in Brazil

-The next Olympic Games will be hosted by Brazil.
-The Summer Olympics will be held in Rio de Janeiro from 5 - 21 August 2016.
-The XXXVI (16th) Olympiad in Rio will be the first Olympic Games on the South American continent!
-Over ten thousand athletes from 206 countries will take part in these summer sports games.
-During the 17 days of sports excellence there will be 306 medal events!
-Click here to see which Olympic sports will take part.
+The last Summer Olympic Games took place in Brazil from 5 - 21 August 2016.
+The XXXVI (16th) Olympiad in Rio was the first Olympic Games on the South American continent!
+Over ten thousand athletes from 206 countries took part in these summer sports games.
+During the 17 days of sports excellence there were 306 medal events!

 BMX is one of the sports events at the Olympics!